 The program also has a high customer satisfaction rate of 4.7 stars out of five and is committed to partnering with local contractors to ensure quality repair work is done quickly and is consistent with local codes.

-Service Line Warranties has also partnered with several municipal organizations, the Federation of Canadian Municipalities; and Local Authority Services, a corporation of Association of Municipalities of Ontario.
+Service Line Warranties has also partnered with several municipal organizations and Local Authority Services, a corporation of Association of Municipalities of Ontario.
 This underscores our commitment to transparency and education, since we put our program under scrutiny by not only municipalities and utilities, but by our partner agencies.

 For more information on partnerships, contact us.